Industrial Technology and Design curriculum

 - that they have the flexibility to complete a three-year internship in an eligible Queensland state secondary school, from the second year of the program

-- their commitment to teach ITD in Queensland state schools after graduation, for the minimum service period (up to 4 years depending on school location).
-This permanent teaching position may not be in the same school as the internship and may be in a school with the greatest demand for ITD teachers, including rural or remote locations.
+- their commitment to teach ITD/Hospitality in Queensland state schools after graduation, for the minimum service period (up to 4 years depending on school location).
+This permanent teaching position may not be in the same school as the internship and will be in a school with the greatest demand for ITD/Hospitality teachers, including rural or remote locations.

 Support you can receive